Back To: Business Communication

 - Increases group consensus by 21% when presentation visuals used in a meeting.

 - Objects & models.

 Design of Presentation Visuals

-The purpose for each visual aid should be clear, and almost speak for itself.
-A visual aid can provide emphasis, effectively highlighting key words, ideas, or relationships for the audience.
-Visual aids can also provide necessary support for your position.
+The purpose of each visual aid should be clear, and almost speak for itself.
+A visual aid can provide emphasis, effectively highlighting keywords, ideas, or relationships for the audience.
+Visual aids can also provide the necessary support for your position.
 Visual aids accomplish several goals:

 - Make your speech more interesting

 - Serve as guides to transitions, helping the audience stay on track